-Reception children are taught in Wayland class with Year 1.
+Reception children are taught in Wayland class with Year 1 and Year 2.

 The Reception curriculum is organised into seven areas of learning and development.

 - communication and language

 - physical development

 - expressive arts and design

 For each learning area there are Early Learning Goals which children work towards.
 Some children will be working beyond these goals and greater challenges will be set.

 The teaching staff are qualified in early years' education.